-Join Arthur Ulfeldt for an in-depth discussion in this video What is Clojure?, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video What is Clojure?, part of Learning Clojure.

 - So you've heard about Clojure somewhere.
 What's that?
 Clojure is a wonderful language for building modern, reliable, concurrent and parallel systems, the kind of programs that people are writing today.
 It's not a language designed for the future, and it's not a language bound in the past.
 It's really a language that focuses on the problems people are solving today with existing systems as they go forward.
 Clojure emphasizes simplicity and immutable data as ways around the problems that we as programmers are facing right now.